 Given that research can be an isolating and individually-focused pursuit, a lively and active graduate community is an important way to meet people within (and outside) your discipline and to balance academic pursuits with social activities.
 The Wadham Middle Common Room (MCR) is both the name for the graduate community and the space they occupy.

 The MCR at Wadham is a thriving community with the new McCall MacBain Graduate Centre at its heart.
-This is a brand new dedicated space on the main College site available for graduate study, seminars, socialising and other events.
+This modern space was purpose-built on the main College site in 2012 and is available for graduate study, seminars, socialising and other events.
 Boasting a library, common room, kitchen with coffee machine, media room (with 65 inch 3D TV!) and bar this is one of the best-equipped graduate spaces in Oxford.
 Fully furnished with sofas, armchairs, chairs and desks, it is the perfect place for a gathering of friends, but big enough to find a quiet spot for study, whatever else is going on.
 The MCR is open to graduate students and also 4th year undergraduates on combined BA and masters courses and mature undergraduate students.

 Each year, an MCR Committee is elected to represent the opinions and needs of the graduate community in the College and in the University.
 Graduate students are also members of the Students’ Union and the MCR President attends various College meetings, including meetings of the College’s Governing Body, to put forward student-led proposals or represent the views of the graduate community.